Maven Meter: Casa Real Casino & Hotel

 I should say that Junior Suites usually run $1450 on weekdays, so don’t look at the pictures and then make a beeline straight for the website thinking that you’ll get them for $520 too.
 (Unless, of course, another virus strikes.)

-At the same time, remember that in these smaller mid-range Chinese style hotels, suite is really just a synonym for “Larger”, and will never whisk you off into the airy abodes of penthouse magic, with hot tubs and crystal, champagne and onyx.
-Whatever the occasion, $1500 is too much to pay for anything at Casa Real, and at that price point, consider rooms at Altira or the Grand Lisboa first.
+At the same time, remember that in these smaller mid-range Chinese style hotels, suite is really just a synonym for “Larger”, and won’t whisk you off into airy abodes of penthouse magic.
+No matter the occasion, $1500 is too much to pay for anything at Casa Real, and at that price point, consider rooms at Altira or the Grand Lisboa first.

 As a free upgrade though… beggars can’t be choosers and all I can say is, please keep them coming!

 Anyway, the standard rooms at Casa Real look just fine for the price (at least from the website) and they should be just as clean and well maintained as what I was given.